mdsheraj123/mdsheraj123.github.io/_posts/2021-04-12-Favourite-pieces-of-art.md

 *A poem on growing old.
 [There will be a time when we are no longer potential](https://qr.ae/pGBbpy).*
 ## The Man He Killed

-"Had he and I but met
+Had he and I but met\

-            By some old ancient inn,
+By some old ancient inn,\

-We should have sat us down to wet
+We should have sat us down to wet\

-            Right many a nipperkin\!
+Right many a nipperkin!

-            "But ranged as infantry,
+But ranged as infantry,\

-            And staring face to face,
+And staring face to face,\

-I shot at him as he at me,
+I shot at him as he at me,\
 And killed him in his place.

-            "I shot him dead because —
+I shot him dead because —\

-            Because he was my foe,
+Because he was my foe,\

-Just so: my foe of course he was;
+Just so: my foe of course he was;\
 That's clear enough; although

-            "He thought he'd 'list, perhaps,
+He thought he'd 'list, perhaps,\

-            Off\-hand like — just as I —
+Off-hand like — just as I —\

-Was out of work — had sold his traps —
+Was out of work — had sold his traps —\
 No other reason why.

-            "Yes; quaint and curious war is\!
+Yes; quaint and curious war is!\

-            You shoot a fellow down
+You shoot a fellow down\

-You'd treat if met where any bar is,
+You'd treat if met where any bar is,\

-            Or help to half\-a\-crown."
+Or help to half-a-crown.

-\- By Thomas Hardy
+- By Thomas Hardy
 *Anti war poem.*